vlad-lis/how-to-learn/README.md

 # **Learn how to learn**

-The first HTML & CSS project in web-development course.
+The first HTML & CSS project in web-development course.<br>
 The page is static and made for resolutions 1100px and higher.

 ## Run locally